Alexhuszagh/BreezeStyleSheets/README.md

 # Installing

 Here are detailed instructions on how to install Breeze Style Sheets for a variety of build systems and programming languages.
+This will require a Qt installation with QtCore, QtGui, QtWidgets, and QtSvg installed.

 ## Configuring